KrishnaV04/KrishnaV04/README.md

 ![Banner.png](banner.png)

-### Hello!
+### Hi!
 My name is Radhakrishna, I also go by Krishna.
-It seems you have found my github page, Welcome!
+It seems you have found my github page.
+Welcome!

 I am a motivated **Computer Science student at UCI**, currently pursuing my Bachelor's degree.
 My areas of interests lie within the realms of cybersecurity and artificial intelligence, both of which deeply intrigue me.
 I possess an unwavering commitment to continuous learning and strive to delve into the intricacies of these subjects.
 Below are some of my repositories that you mught find intriguing.